Quantitative EEG (qEEG)

 - Don’t pick someone because they are close.
 Expertise is more valuable than proximity.

-- Consider trying them out with one or two clients to see if it’s a good fit.
+- Try them out with one or two clients to see if it’s a good fit.

 - Find out how you can use their recommendations.
 Look at some of their reports, and discuss their approach.
 Since there are different approaches and models in neurofeedback, how well do their recommendations fit your training model?
 How much protocol expertise and savvy do they have?